 - Ask for extra space around your ears.
 As men’s short hair on the side grows, it won’t grow over your ears as quickly.

-- Ask for them to texturize your hair for a messier disconnected hairstyle and if you have thicker hair, this will naturally thin it out.
+- Ask them to texturize your hair for a messier disconnected hairstyle; if you have thicker hair, this will naturally thin it out.

-- Take advantage of their expertise and ask them how you should style based on your hair length, type, face shape, time, and product budget.
+- Take advantage of their expertise and ask them how to style based on your hair length, type, face shape, time, and product budget.

-- Save a couple of images of your favorite disconnected hairstyles on your phone and show your barber.
+- Save some images of your favorite disconnected hairstyles on your phone and show your barber.

 How to Style a Disconnected Undercut Hairstyle:

-- Start with wet hair and add a control and volumizing product, also known as a pre-styler that sets the foundation.
+- Start with wet hair and add a control and volumizing product, a pre-styler that sets the foundation.

-- Take a brush or comb and blowdry from front to back or to the side and back until your hair is dry.
+- Take a brush or comb and blowdry from front to back or side until your hair is dry.

-- Use a quarter-size amount of clay wax with a matte finish, texture clay, or a pomade and rub all through your hair.
+- Use a quarter-size clay wax with a matte finish, texture clay, or pomade and rub it all through your hair.

 - Either use a comb to comb it back for a clean look or use your fingers for a more casual, messy look.

-- Finish with a holding spray if you plan on being a little more active that day.
+- Finish with a holding spray if you plan to be more active that day.

 Before your next haircut, check out these photos of the most popular disconnected undercut men’s hairstyles: